Markus-Goetz/dmt/README.md

 Computes the [max-tree](https://scikit-image.org/docs/dev/auto_examples/developers/plot_max_tree.html) of an image - a hierarchical representation of that image that is the basis for a large family of morphological filters.
 It is often used as the basis of feature engineering in remote sensing applications.

-dmt is written in C++ and may be used as shared library and command line tool.
+dmt is written in C++ and may be used as a command line tool.
+Data is passed to and generaed by the tool in form of HDF5 files.

 ## Dependencies